 Similarly, we didn’t see or experience any of the forecasted pre-eclipse panic buying or shops/gas stations without food and supplies.
 In fact, as the pictures below show, local stores were well-prepared and well-stocked for the event.
-Meanwhile local and network television news programmes were reporting that some hotels still had rooms available while some eateries in the eclipse path were seeing markedly low numbers compared to previous summers.
+Local and network television news programmes were even reporting that some hotels still had rooms available and, according to one broadcast, some eateries in the eclipse path were seeing markedly low numbers compared to previous summers.
 Were people scared away by warnings of chaos?
 Quite possibly.
-All in all it felt like watching a larger-scale replay of the hype and hysteria that we saw in the West Country in the years preceding the 1999 total solar eclipse.
+Certainly the atmosphere pre-eclipse felt very similar to that in the West Country in the years preceding the 1999 total solar eclipse.

-As eclipse-eve arrived I stood outside our Pocatello hotel watching the Sun set into a large band of thick, high cloud drifting in from the northwest (just as forecast), wondering once again if that cloud would be far enough to the south by the next morning to give us clear skies.
-The pre-eclipse-day nerves were enhanced further still after hearing that a 50-acre wildfire had broken out earlier that evening near our observing site at the North Menan Butte.
-Mercifully no one was hurt and the amazing local fire-fighting teams had the wildfire contained by the late evening; we learned later it was some way from the butte itself too.
+As eclipse-eve arrived I stood outside our Pocatello hotel watching the Sun set into a large band of thick, high cloud drifting in from the northwest (just as forecast).
+And, once again, I found myself wondering if that cloud would be far enough to the south by the next morning to give us clear skies.
+The pre-eclipse-day nerves were enhanced further still after hearing that a 50-acre wildfire had broken out earlier that evening near our planned observing site.
+Mercifully no one was hurt and the amazing local fire-fighting teams had the wildfire contained by the late evening; in fact, we would later learn that the fire itself was actually some way from the site.
 Still, with that, the cloud lingering in my mind and the checking and double-checking of all my camera batteries, adaptors and equipment I got very little sleep.

 We carried on north, ever closer to our observing site on the eclipse centerline.
-At times the route was practically empty (see my smartphone pic below).
-As dawn was breaking we could also see that there was only a small amount of scattered, broken cloud in the twilight sky.
+At times the route was practically empty (see the blurry pic from my phone below).
+And as dawn was breaking we could also see that there was only a small amount of scattered, broken cloud in the twilight sky.
+Things were looking good!